White-throated hawk

-The white-throated hawk (Buteo albigula) is a bird of prey in subfamily Accipitrinae, the "true" hawks, of family Accipitridae.
+The white-throated hawk (Buteo albigula) is a bird of prey in subfamily Buteoninae, the "soaring" hawks, of family Accipitridae.
 It is found in Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, and Venezuela.

 Taxonomy and systematics

 The white-throated hawk has at various times been considered a dubious taxon, a subspecies of short-tailed hawk (B. brachyurus), or a sister species with the short-tailed.
 None of these treatments are currently (2022) accepted.
 The white-throated hawk is monotypic.

 Description

 The white-throated hawk is 38 to 48 cm long with an 84 to 102 cm wingspan.
 Females are up to 20% larger than males and both sexes have the same plumage.
 Adults have a brownish black face and upperparts.
 Their tail has a dark brown upper surface and a grayish lower surface with up to 10 narrow dark bands.
 Their chin, throat, and underparts are white with brown streaking on the breast and belly and rufous barring on the thighs.
 Their eye is brown and their cere, legs, and feet yellow.
 Juveniles are similar to adults but with heavy blackish streaking on the breast and flanks, streaked cheeks, and buff thighs with brown bars.